Rafa-Peixoto/Rafa-Peixoto/README.md

-- 👋 Hi, I’m @Rafa-Peixoto
-- 👀 I’m interested in coding :)
-- 🌱 I’m currently learning Engenharia Informática in Universidade do Minho
+- 🌱 Currently learning Engenharia Informática in Universidade do Minho
-- 📫 How to reach me r4f4elpeixoto@gmail.com
+- 📫 How to reach me rafaelvcpeixoto@gmail.com

 <!---
 Rafa-Peixoto/Rafa-Peixoto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.